TadiT7/treble_experimentations_wiki/Huawei-P10-and-P10-Plus.md

     adb root
     adb shell stop aptouch

+### decrypt fstab for Huawei kirin 960
+In order for you to decrypt you need to use emui 9.0 base stock not 9.1(9.1 is erofs which it's read only filesystem that can't be mounted), find the fstab.hi3660 in vendor/etc, then edit the fstab just remove the "encrypxxxxxxxxxxxxxxxxxxxxxxxx20m" after do a factory reset from stock recovery

 ### Magisk Support
 You can install Magsik v25+ for Based EMUI 9 or EMUI 8 Devices,Even you Use GSI.